 in the image of God he created him;

 male and female he created them.
 (Genesis 1:27)

 From the dust, God himself molded the first man and breathed into his nostrils the breath of life, and Adam became a living creature, a living statue of the Creator, marking the earth as his Sovereign’s domain, exercising his dominion through his king (and soon-to-be-made queen) of creation.

 He made them male and female: the man, male; his wife; female.
 And to ensure that Adam apprehended its intoxicating splendor, God took his time.
 He spaced it out.
 He could have created male and female all at once.
 But Adam needed to learn from the start the very lesson that we, newly quarantined in a Gender Unicorn world, need to learn again: the glory of God-designed binary, the beauty of divinely-given asymmetry, the hard-and-fast and awe-inspiring distinctions between male and female.
 Alike, yet different.
 Similar, yet dissimilar.
 Adam, yet Eve.

-What’s more, God thought it worth repeating twice in the opening chapters that we might never lose our awe.
+What’s more, God thought it worth repeating in the opening chapters that we might never lose our awe.
 After the creation narrative in Genesis 1, here it comes again — now in song! — in chapter 2.
 In the creation of woman, we are awakened (or reawakened) to the glory of God-made male and female as they tower over the man-made crudity of cartoon unicorns.